Insight diagram

 Assumptions:

-(3) Governmental policy will only be applied when reported cases are 10 or more.
+Government policies will be triggered when reported COVID-19 case are 10 or less;

 A sample model for class discussion modeling COVID-19 outbreaks and responses from government with the effect on the local economy.
 Govt policy is dependent on reported COVID-19 cases, which in turn depend on testing rates less those who recover